-- > In the original container with a childproof cap and proper measuring cup/syringe. - > Dated with the physician's name and instructions for use. - > Labeled with the child's name, name of medication, and dosage strength. - > Labeled with instructions that include amount of dosage, starting date /ending date - > Medication not on the approved list of medications must be approved by the
+- √ labeled with a pharmacy label - ✓ in the original container with a childproof cap and proper measuring cup/syringe. - √ dated with the physician's name and instructions for use. - ✓ labeled with the child's name, name of medication, and dosage strength. - ✓ labeled with instructions that include amount of dosage, starting date/ending date.